 Downhill Walking After ACL Surgery

 Disturbed proprioception occurring after an ACL injury and reconstruction can cause impairment or weakness of muscles stabilizing the involved knee joint.
-Because downhill walking can place a lot of stress on the involved knee joint, with as much as 7 to 8.5 times the body weight, it must therefore be avoided during the postoperative period to protect the ACL reconstruction.
+Because downhill walking can place a lot of stress on the problematic knee joint, with as much as 7 to 8.5 times the body weight, it must be avoided during the postoperative period to protect the ACL reconstruction.
 With knee shear forces exceeding the strength of ACL graft fixations, stabilization training of the quadriceps and hamstring muscles, the main stabilizing muscles of the knee, is essential.
-The rehabilitation process usually employs full range of motion exercises first, followed by muscle strengthening, then balance and coordination exercises.
+The rehabilitation process usually employs a full range of motion exercises first, followed by muscle strengthening, then balance and coordination exercises.

 5 Key Points to Remember When Performing Downhill Walking After ACL Surgery